If you find yourself jonesing for take out from your favorite local, deep fryer-loving Asian joint,

 - 6 cups fresh sliced peppers (any color)

-- Whisk cornstarch, broth, soy sauce, hoisin sauce, brown sugar, sesame oil, and garlic in a small bowl.
-Set aside.
+- In a small bowl, whisk the broth, soy sauce, hoisin sauce, brown sugar, sesame oil, garlic, and corn starch.

-- Heat 2 teaspoons canola oil in a large frying pan or wok over medium-high.
-Add beef and sear on all sides until all the meat has browned, about 5 minutes.
-Remove beef to a plate.
+- In a large nonstick skillet, heat 2 teaspoons of the canola oil over medium-high heat.
+Add the beef and cook until browned on all sides, about 5 minutes.
+Remove the beef to a plate.